This product is intended to measure accurately optical wavefront (> λ/55) coming from telescopes, refractors or any optical setup.

 A low cost Kepler 12" dobsonian telescope has been tested.
 This telescope has no tracking capabilities so the polaris star has been used.

 This is a magnitude 1 star, and this is possible to use it this way, because the star motion is very slow.
 Seeing/turbulence effects can be canceled out by the software so that only optical performance is measured.
+The 40x40 shackscope was inserted into the telescope's focuser and the latter was aimed to the polaris star.
+This shows that even a very low cost system can be measured that way without any problem.

 This telescope showed, after shack hartmann analysis, a basic astigmatism issue, and has a wavefront error performance of 126 nm rms. (λ/4.4 rms)